 Health overhaul debate snags Senate pharmacy bill

-WASHINGTON (AP) — A year after a meningitis outbreak from contaminated pain injections killed at least 64 people and sickened hundreds, Congress is ready to increase federal oversight over compounding pharmacies that custom-mix medications.
+WASHINGTON (AP) — A year after a meningitis outbreak from contaminated pain injections from a Massachusetts company killed at least 64 people and sickened hundreds, Congress is ready to increase federal oversight over compounding pharmacies that custom-mix medications.

-Before the bill gets to President Barack Obama for his signature, it first has to clear a hurdle put in its path by Louisiana Sen. David Vitter in his ongoing campaign to discredit the president’s health care overhaul.
+But before the bill gets to President Barack Obama for his signature, it first has to clear a hurdle put in its path by Louisiana Sen. David Vitter.
 A test vote is scheduled for Tuesday evening.

-The compounding pharmacy bill is intended to avert a repeat of last year’s meningitis outbreak associated with the now-closed New England Compounding Center.
-Subsequent inspections found unsanitary conditions at the company’s plant in Framingham, Mass., including mold and standing water.
+The pharmacy legislation was passed by the House in September.
+It is intended to avert a repeat of last year’s meningitis outbreak associated with the now-closed New England Compounding Center in Framingham.